jnothman/datatemplate/README.rst

 Why?
 ----

-In writing research papers, one often has a large quantity of result data, of which only a small fragment needs to be shown in any particualr paper.
+In writing research papers, one often has a large quantity of result data, of which only a small fragment needs to be shown in any particular paper.
 However, the underlying result data may change, and different reports/papers will often show different levels of detail.

 Manual maintenance of tables in reports can be painful, especially if they are complicated LaTeX tables with multi-row and multi-column spans. ``datatemplate`` intends to be a generic tool for loading, extracting and formatting the necessary data.